pszufe/OpenStreetMapX.jl/README.md

-(TODO: Ania tide up the list and translate to English)

 1. Buffering - if the pair DA_home and DA_work has already been secelected.
 2. Add waypoints for additional activities - before and after work and optimize tha path.
 3. Calculate stats for each given intersection - agentProfileAgregator